mworles/data_projects/README.md

 ## About Me
 I'm a quantitative research psychologist with 11 years of experience in a lead data role for scientific research teams.
 I have a strong educational and applied background in statistics and experimental design, along with end-to-end project experience in programming and machine learning.
 In my current position as an Assistant Professor at the University of California San Diego, I lead a behavioral economics research project and serve as a consulting data scientist for several research groups.

 Contact me at majaworley@gmail.com.

 ## About this Portfolio
-This repository is central listing of code, workbooks, and reports from data science projects.
+This repository is a central listing of code, workbooks, and reports from data science projects.

 The portfolio contains four sections: